dojo/docs/dojo/request/iframe.rst

 create()
 --------

 Creates an IFrame for handling requests and returns a reference to the IFrame.
-Normally this function does not need to be called to use the provider.
+This function is used internally and provided for backwards compatibility reasons.

 doc()
 -----

 Returns a reference to the document for the supplied ``iframeNode``.
-Normally this function does not need to be called to use the provider.
+This function is used internally and provided for backwards compatibility reasons.

 setSrc()
 --------